Veterinary Technician Schools in Illinois

 Vet Tech Institute at Fox College 18020 Oak Park Ave, Tinley Park, Illinois, 60477NoNo

-How to Become a Veterinary Technician in Illinois
+How to Become a Certified Veterinary Technician in Illinois

 For current and aspiring residents of Illinois, it is necessary to have certification to practice as a veterinary technician in the state.
 Here is one possible path to joining this high-growth career:

 Step 2: Enroll in a two- or four-year accredited veterinary technician program (two to four years).
-To qualify for certification in the state of Illinois, vet techs must graduate from a program accredited by the American Veterinary Medical Association (AVMA).
-There are currently five AVMA-accredited associate of applied science (AAS) programs, which typically take two years to complete, but some students may choose to pursue a four-year degree elsewhere.
-These programs offer courses such as animal anatomy, nutrition, and clinical parasitology.
+To qualify for certification in Illinois, vet techs must graduate from a program accredited by the American Veterinary Medical Association (AVMA).
+There are currently five AVMA-accredited associate of applied science (AAS) programs, which typically take two years to complete.
+Still, some students may choose to pursue a four-year degree elsewhere.
+These programs offer animal anatomy, nutrition, and clinical parasitology courses.

-According to CareerOneStop (2022)—a data organization sponsored by the U.S. Department of Labor—33 percent of vet techs nationally have associate degrees and 23 percent hold bachelor’s degrees.
+According to CareerOneStop (2024)—a data organization sponsored by the U.S. Department of Labor—33 percent of vet techs nationally have associate degrees and 22 percent hold bachelor’s degrees.
 For those interested in increased job responsibilities and possibly higher pay, more advanced degrees and specialized courses may be recommended.

 Step 4: Apply for certification through the Illinois Department of Financial and Professional Regulation.
 In addition to completing an online application, aspiring certified veterinary technicians (CVTs) must send their official transcripts from an AVMA-accredited program, VTNE scores, and an application fee.